JayG2024/schlatters-inc-2/API_INTEGRATION.md

 # API Integration Guide

-This document outlines the API endpoints and webhooks available for integrating Schlatters Inc with external services.
+This document outlines the API endpoints and webhooks available for integrating Schlatter's Inc. with external services.

 ## Webhook Endpoints